Snow Zone Plowing Program

 |K||Inglewood, Sunnybrook (south)/Southbrook, Vanier||Snow Zone K - Residential Routes Map (pdf)|

 |O||Evergreen||Snow Zone O - Residential Routes Map (pdf)|

 A windrow is a pile of snow left at the side of the road after plowing.

 Windrows on Grey Routes

-Grey Routes are surface plowed to a 5 cm snowpack.
+Grey Routes will be plowed to bare pavement in the centre three metres of the road with windrows on both sides of the street.
 Windrows are left on both sides of the street.
 Front driveways on Grey Routes will be cleared by City crews.

 Residents have the option of hiring a private contractor to clear windrows from the street in front of their house.
 Private contractors must have a valid Use of Streets permit to clear snow from City property.
 See a list of contractors that meet these requirements.
 Snow removed from the street can’t be placed back on the street or median, or on other City property (e.g., parks).
 It must either be placed on appropriate private property or taken to one of The City’s snow storage facilities (standard fees will apply).